The Best Laptops for Writers 2025 (Famous Authors Choice)

 Performance

-Now if you’re going for the older models because they’re cheaper be sure to get at least a Core i5 + 8GB RAM.
+If you’re going for an older Surface Pro model to save some cash, make sure to snag one with at least a Core i5 and 8GB of RAM.

 Display & Design

-The Surface Pro is designed to act as a tablet you can write/draw/take notes on and as a laptop.
+The Surface Pro 11 is built to function as both a tablet and a laptop.

 Keyboard: Stability?